Books by Debi Bower available on Amazon - shop now

 Winner, with 29.7% of the vote

-Canandaigua Lake is home to the smallest island—Squaw Island—one of only two islands in the Finger Lakes (the other on Cayuga).
+Canandaigua Lake is home to the smallest island—Squaw Island—one of only two islands in the Finger Lakes (the other is on Cayuga).

 Take a walk on the Canandaigua City Pier and check out Boathouse Row.
 Interesting fact: Homeowners are prohibited from actually living in these boathouses—they are for daytime use only.